stratosphereips/StratosphereLinuxIPS/docs/features.md

 ### Virustotal Module

-This module is used to lookup IPs/domains/downloaded files on virustotal
+This module is used to lookup IPs, domains, and URLs on virustotal

 To use it you need to add your virustotal API key in ```modules/virustotal/api_key_secret```